jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 ## React Live

 So how do you go about building live-editable code examples?
-React Live.
+[React Live][].
 It's an excellent library on it's own, and when combined with MDX, it makes creating rich documentation for React components incredibly easy.

 ## What about Theme UI?